 Reading physical books seems to help replicants become more human.
 Replicants are “born” fully-grown; they have no childhood, and are supplied with just enough implanted memory to provide a basic sense of personal identity.
 In the first Blade Runner movie, replicants cling anxiously to their collections of photographs, material traces of the artificial memories on which their fragile selves are based.
 Literature, however, could supply an archive of high-grade memories to enhance a scant biography and feed electric dreams of what it would be like to be “born not made.”
 In BR2049, the memory designer Dr. Ana Stelline remarks that “authentic memories” (constructed by her) help to “maintain a stable product” in Wallace’s army of replicants (Villeneuve 2017).
 Similarly, in the first Blade Runner, Tyrell explains to Deckard that replicants are given artificial memories because “If we gift them the past, we create a cushion or pillow for their emotions, and consequently we can control them better” (Scott 1982).
 The consensus view is that for replicants, stable personhood and functional reliability are based on the interweaving of memory, emotion, and identity; and ultimately, “memories are used as a mechanism of control” (Heersmink and McCarrol 93).
 Yet there is more at play in BR2049’s deployment of Pale Fire: fictional literature offers something in excess of personal memory, something like a patterning of possible human experiences, generative of deeper psychological and moral reflection, not to mention aesthetic pleasure and intellectual play, all archived in the form of the relatively durable paper codex.
 Artificial memories are a means of control, whereas literature has a more ambiguous, even liberating status.

-The notion of literature as a portable archive of human experience is borne out by the short prequel film 2048: Nowhere To Run (with a screenplay by Hampton Fancher, screenwriter of the full-length movies) in which another literary cameo signals the importance of the printed book.
+The notion of literature as a portable archive of human experience is borne out by the short prequel film 2048: Nowhere To Run (date; with a screenplay by Hampton Fancher, screenwriter of the full-length movies) in which another literary cameo signals the importance of the printed book.
 Set immediately before the action of BR2049, the story focuses on Sapper Morton, the burly replicant whom K kills in the first act of BR2049 proper.
-Sapper is seen lending a young female friend an old hardcover copy of Graham Greene’s The Power and the Glory (see fig. 2), explaining that “It’s about an outlaw priest who’s trying to understand the meaning of being human” (Scott 2017).
+Sapper is seen lending a young female friend an old hardcover copy of Graham Greene’s The Power and the Glory (date; see fig. 2), explaining that “It’s about an outlaw priest who’s trying to understand the meaning of being human” (Scott 2017).
 Moments later, he defends his young friend and her mother from sexual assault by a group of men, thereby outing himself as a replicant and precipitating his imminent death.
-Literature functions here as a sign of displaced humanity, linked to a bundle of traits like empathy, vulnerability, generosity, courage, and self-sacrifice, which seem to be lacking in the dominant class of actual humans.
+Literature functions here as a sign of displaced humanity, linked to a bundle of traits such as empathy, vulnerability, generosity, courage, and self-sacrifice, which seem to be lacking in the dominant class of actual humans.
 Sapper was designed to be a war machine, but he has diverged from his programming and seems to have humanized himself through reading.
 Reading like a replicant, in this instance, is not about creating a base of artificial personal memories, but rather the unfolding of alternative possibilities for the self and ethical relations in an open yet dangerous world.

 Figure 2: “It’s about an outlaw priest who’s trying to understand the meaning of being human.”
 Still from 2048: Nowhere to Run.
 2017.